bheisig/i-doit-docker/README.md

 ## How to use this image

-Each image is build on the official PHP Docker image.
+Each image is built on the official PHP Docker image.
 We've got heavily inspired by the well-documented [Nextcloud docker image](https://github.com/nextcloud/docker).
+Thank you!

 ### Run i-doit with Apache HTTPD